3scale-demos/threescale-camel-service/README.md

 # threescale-camel-service

 This project leverages **Red Hat build of Quarkus 3.15.x**, the Supersonic Subatomic Java Framework.
-More specifically, the project is implemented using [**Red Hat build of Apache Camel for Quarkus v4.8.x**](https://access.redhat.com/documentation/en-us/red_hat_build_of_apache_camel).
+More specifically, the project is implemented using [**Red Hat build of Apache Camel v4.8.x for Quarkus**](https://access.redhat.com/documentation/en-us/red_hat_build_of_apache_camel).

 This camel proxy service can be leveraged to configure the [_Red Hat 3scale APIcast Camel Service policy_](https://access.redhat.com/documentation/en-us/red_hat_3scale_api_management/2.12/html/administering_the_api_gateway/apicast-policies#camel-service_standard-policies).